Make a Smile Folsom Orthodontist!

 Many adults never received procedures from an orthodontist as a child.
 Others have seen their previously straight teeth relapse over time.
 Whatever the reason, orthodontist treatment can be successful at any age.
 One out of every five patients who receive treatment from an orthodontist is over the age of 21.
 The advancements of dentistry treatment and technology has given orthodontists new techniques and appliances that allow for a quicker, more comfortable oral treatment plan for adolescents and adults.
 Adults are excited about the clear aligners and clear brackets.
 These alternatives give patients the opportunity to choose which treatment option will fit their lifestyle best.

 Kids and Parents

-The Parent’s and Children Together program is unique to Make a Smile Dentistry in Folsom.
+The Parent’s and Children Together program is unique to Make a Smile Folsom.
 This program allows parents to become directly involved by undergoing their own oral procedures right beside their child, becoming their treatment partner.

 What to Expect at an Orthodontist Consultation

 The first consultation will be used to determine the best course of oral treatment using a clinical examination; this may include x-rays.
 We encourage you to take this time to get to know our highly trained orthodontist by asking questions and letting them know any of your concerns, which will also help them come up with the best dentistry treatment plan.